-Icon Command Description

-Start Analysis

-Starts the sequence run manually.
+Button or Icon Command Description 2 Batch Reprocess Opens the Batch Reprocess Setup Dialog Box.
+If you do not select a range of sequence rows before clicking this icon, the Process Rows box lists the entire sequence range.
+Start Analysis Starts the sequence run manually.
 By default, the Start When Ready check box is selected.
 If you want to make automated injections with an autosampler, do not clear this check box.
 For information about connecting the contact closure signal between the mass spectrometer and the autosampler, see the Getting Connected Guide for your mass spectrometer.
-For information about specifying the start instrument, see "Running a Single Sample or Multiple Samples" on page 101.

-When you clear the Start When Ready check box in the Start Options area of the Run Sequence dialog box, you must do one of the following to start each sample run:

-• Choose Actions > Start Analysis in the menu bar.

-• Click the Start Analysis icon, \rightarrow, in the toolbar.
+For information about specifying the start instrument, see "Running a Single Sample or Multiple Samples" on page 97.
+When you clear the Start When Ready check box in the Start Options area of the Run Sequence dialog box, you must do one of the following to start each sample run: Choose Actions > Start Analysis in the menu bar. -10- • Click the Start Analysis icon,) , in the toolbar.
 Before you send the Start Analysis command, make sure that the data system is in the Ready state.

-For more information, see "Starting Each Run Manually" on page 106.
+For more information, see "Starting Each Run Manually" on page 102.